aznamingtool/AzureNamingTool/README.md

 ## Overview

-The Naming Tool was developed using a naming pattern based on [Microsoft's best practices ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).
+The Naming Tool was developed using a naming pattern based on <a href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging" target="_blank">Microsoft's best practices</a> .
 Once the organizational components have been defined by an administrator, users can use the tool to geernated name for the desired Azure resource.

-Further documentation on the script can be found on [Microsoft's Cloud Adoption Framework GitHub repo](https://github.com/microsoft/CloudAdoptionFramework/tree/main/ready/azurenamingtool).
+Further documentation on the script can be found on <a href="https://github.com/microsoft/CloudAdoptionFramework/tree/main/ready/azurenamingtool" taregt+"_blank">Microsoft's Cloud Adoption Framework GitHub repo.

 # Project Structure